Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version2/day7/README.md

 Home Screen:

-* Created a Basic Text Input
+* Created a Basic Text Input for the Name of the User

 # What am I working on?